- Professor and Head of the Department

 An applicant must hold either a Master's Degree or an Honours Bachelor's Degree with first class standing to be considered for admission.
 The program of study will be specified at the time of admission.
 Decisions on (a) whether to include courses in the program, and if so, (b) which specific courses are to be included will be based on the student's background and the proposed thesis topic.

 The Ph.D. comprehensive in Experimental Psychology shall be taken during the first year of the student's program.
 The examination will consist of two parts: (1) an essay, the topic of which is different from the subject of the thesis, and (2) an oral examination which tests the candidate's ability to integrate the essay into the broad area of Psychology.
 The essay topic will be assigned by the Examining Committee in consultation with the student and Supervisor.
 The essay should not be a précis of the literature, but a critical appraisal of a subject.
 This should identify important unresolved issues, and where possible suggest solutions to them.
-Themes for questions for the oral examination will be provided to the student three weeks in advance of the examination.

 A selection of the following graduate courses will be offered to meet the requirements of candidates, as far as the resources of the Department will allow: